salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac.md

 1. Go to the scaffolded flow `post:\chat\completions:application\json:llm-open-connector-config`

-2. Drag and drop `Chat completions` operations from the Inference Connector into the Flow.
+2. Drag and drop `Chat completions` operation from the Inference Connector into the Flow.

 3. Provide the Inference connector configuration for Cerebras.

 4. Parametrise all properties needed by the LLM Open Connector API Spec.
 ![Configuraton Params](/documentation/static/img/mule-mac-configuration-params.png).

-5. In the `Chat completions` operations, enter the following expressing `payload.messages`.
+5. In the `Chat completions` operation, enter the following expression `payload.messages`.

-6. Before the `Chat completions` operations, add the `Set Variable` operation with the name `model` and enter in the value `payload.model`.
+6. Before the `Chat completions` operation, add the `Set Variable` operation with the name `model` and enter in the expression value `payload.model`.

-7. After the `Chat completions` operations, add the `Transform Message` operation and provide the following mapping:
+7. After the `Chat completions` operation, add the `Transform Message` operation and provide the following mapping:

 ```json
 %dw 2.0